Needy Streamer Overload: Music

-A manga adaptation written by Itaru Bonnoki and illustrated by Nata Ōkura, titled Needy Girl Overdose: Run with My Sick, will begin serialization on Akita Shoten's Manga Cross manga website on March 21, 2023.

 Reception

+Sales

-Needy Streamer Overload sold over 100,000 copies during its first week of release.
-As of June 2022, the game has sold over 500,000 copies on Steam.
-The Nintendo Switch version sold 11,693 copies within its first week of release in Japan, making it the tenth bestselling retail game of the week in the country.
-It has a rating of "overwhelmingly positive" based on more than 5,800 user reviews.
+Needy Streamer Overload sold over 100,000 copies during its first week of release, with a Steam rating of "overwhelmingly positive" based on more than 5,800 user reviews during the first month.
+As of September 2023, the game has sold over 1.2 million copies on Steam, with 51% of sales coming from Chinese Steam users.
+The Nintendo Switch version sold 11,693 copies within its first week of release in Japan, making it the tenth best-selling retail game of the week in the country.